gwetchen/procOverlay/README.md

 Early version.
-Lots of hardcoded and messy stuff.
+Positions are hardcoded, just chang the offset if you want to move them.
 Only on github because I get anxiety only storing locally.
 Do not use :)